maefahluang-uni/lab-web-data/README.md

 - The relationship between the two entities is as follows.
 Each `Concert` only has one performer.
 Each `Performer` may perform in any number of concerts.
 The only field in the Java classes describing this relationship is the `performer` field in `Concert`.
 Please place proper annotation  on this field to describe the relationship.

-- For Id of both entity The pre-defined database in `db-init.sql` uses `AUTO_INCREMENT` to automatically generate and assign valid IDs to newly persisted entities.
+- For Id of both entity The pre-defined database in `data.sql` uses `AUTO_INCREMENT` to automatically generate and assign valid IDs to newly persisted entities.
 To force Hibernate to utilize the `AUTO_INCREMENT` functionality rather than its own generation strategy, we can set the `strategy` property of the `@GeneratedValue` annotation to `GenerationType.IDENTITY`.

 #### (b) Develop Repository
 For this task, complete the `ConcertRepository` class.
 This interface is a Spring Data repository that uses JPA to access the database.
 It should extend CrudRepository, and should define a single method `findByTitle()` that returns a `Concert` given its title.